 - Since recruiting is (and should be) a contact sport, the interview is structured and based on the job analysis.
 The goal of the interview is to reduce variance and structure it so that it is predictive of some job performance.
 Because candidates have been filtered, recruiters can focus on the better qualified candidates, saving them significant administrative time.

 - The entire process is web-enabled and linked to key performance systems, which means the process gets smarter as time goes on.

-In summary, hiring hourly workers in customer contact positions will always be challenging.
-Contact centers that understand their recruiting processes and candidate qualification processes can make the right changes to improve overall hiring speed and quality of hire accuracy.
+Hiring hourly workers in customer contact positions will always be challenging.
+Customer contact organizations that understand their recruiting processes and candidate qualification processes can make the right changes to improve overall hiring speed and quality of hire accuracy.
 This can create a significant competitive advantage in the local labor market as well, by getting the right talent into your organization faster.